leafo/pgmoon/README.md

 ---

-In addition to the return values above, pgmoon will also return two additional values if the query generates them, notifications an notices.
+In addition to the return values above, pgmoon will also return two additional values if the query generates them, notifications and notices.

 ```lua
 local result, err, num_queries, notifications, notices  = postgres:query("drop table if exists some_table")